 Sage Advice From The Potting Bench

-As a garden plant, there are several species of sage to choose.
+As a garden plant, there are several species of sage to choose from.
 However, if your goal is cooking with sage, the “common” variety is the most popular.

 Salvia officinalis has silvery, fuzzy leaves.
 The hardy perennial plants thrive in many types of soil and, once established, are unmoved by harsh winters.
 The plants should be cut back severely in the fall to help keep them from becoming too woody.